Have you seen how much oval diamonds have boomed over the past few months on social media?

 Colour and size upgrades offer way more visual improvement than maxing out clarity.
 That's where your budget should be working.

 The chart above is in line with the benchmark grading of the Gemological Institute of America (GIA).
 They’re consistent and strict.
-We only sell diamonds grading by the GIA.
+We only sell diamonds graded by the GIA.
+For more information on the risk involved using other laboratories - head here.

 Cut: The Most Important (And MISSING!)
 “C”